puffscoin/web3.js/docs/web3-puffs-admin.rst

     admin.setSolc(string, [, callback])

-Sets the Solidity compiler path to be used by the node when invoking the eth_compileSolidity RPC method The RPC method used is ``admin_setSolc``.
+Sets the Solidity compiler path to be used by the node when invoking the puffs_compileSolidity RPC method The RPC method used is ``admin_setSolc``.

 ----------